tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 After creating the plot, ask students the following question and conduct a brief discussion about the results:

-* Will you trust in this model to predict prices?
+* Can you trust this model to predict prices?

-  * **Sample Answer:** It's difficult to trust in this model as is because the error between the real and predicted values looks big.
+  * **Sample Answer:** It's difficult to trust this model as is, because the error between the real and predicted values looks big.

 Explain that if you wanted to use this model despite the initial error size, it might be useful to re-run the notebook using different iterations of training and testing data.
 Be sure to re-run the experiment without the random seed to gain additional randomness in the experiment.

 Finally, explain to students that this model could be enhanced as follows:

-* We can test different window sizes, for example, from `5` to `10`.
+* We can test different window sizes.
+For example, from `5` to `10`.

-* We can test different dropout parameters, for example, between `0.2` and `0.5`.
+* We can test different dropout parameters.
+For example, between `0.2` and `0.5`.

 * We may want to add or remove additional LSTM layers.